 This course is designed to provide sufficient knowledge of public sector financial reporting practices to use the information produced and to contribute to debates on the development of reporting policy.
 We will concentrate on financial reporting using International Public Sectors Accounting Standards (IPSAS).
 Although these standards have now been adopted in some countries, many other countries are in the process of adoption or have implemented systems similar to IPSAS.

 You will receive a looseleaf binder containing eight units and this is your core learning resource as it directs your study.
 Each unit has recommended reading either from the core text books or from supplementary readings which are included in the Course Reader.
 The study guide also directs you through the case studies which form an important part of this module.

-Bandy, G. (2011) Financial Management and Accounting in the Public Sector.
-Oxon: Routledge.
+Bandy G (2011) Financial Management and Accounting in the Public Sector, Routledge.

-Müller-Marqués Berger, T. and Ernst & Young (2012), IPSAS Explained A Summary of International Public Sector Accounting Standards, 2nd Edition, Chichester: John Wiley & Sons Ltd.
+Müller-Marqués Berger T and Ernst & Young (2012) IPSAS Explained A Summary of International Public Sector Accounting Standards, 2nd Edition, Wiley.